2020-2023

 Paraprofessional & EOP Pay Schedules - Appendix B

-Educational Office Personnel Lane Placement* - Appendix C
+Educational Office Personnel Lane Placement and Compensation: 2023-2027 - Appendix C

 Concern Resolution Process & Form - Appendix D